-When thinking about the word “carry” in the context of N Ireland, it’s pretty obvious that our communities carry so much with them from the past, and we’re weighed down by history sometimes; no more so than now, with our leading political parties at loggerheads and our government suspended for over a year.
+When thinking about the word “carry” in the context of N Ireland, it’s pretty obvious that communities carry so much from the past, weighed down by history sometimes; this work was conceived at a time when leading political parties were at loggerheads and Stormont had been suspended for over a year.

 Thinking about the ostensible “triggers” for this collapse of government drew me to the image of a “scapegoat”.

-At the moment (2018-19), politically we are “scapegoating” the Irish Language Act and Gay marriage as reasons why we cannot move forward together – and so we have no elected officials making critical decisions on health, welfare, education, investment… and then there’s Brexit.
-But we all know there is so much more behind these headline issues.
+In 2018-19 politically we were “scapegoating” the Irish Language Act and Gay marriage as reasons not to move forward together – and so we had no elected officials making critical decisions on health, welfare, education, investment… and then there was Brexit.
+But, as always, there is so much more behind these headline issues.

-So this work – Monotony (Stormont’s Scapegoat) – is a way of representing the wearying, tit for tat “scapegoating” our political governance facilitates, ritualistically, year in year out.
+So this work – Monotony (Stormont’s Scapegoat) – was a way of representing the wearying, “scapegoating” our political governance indulges in, ritualistically, year in year out.

-This work is an assemblage that is evocative of Rauschenberg’s “Monogram”; like Rauschenberg’s long-haired angora goat, this scapegoat is encircled with a tyre.
+The work is an assemblage that is evocative of Rauschenberg’s “Monogram”; like Rauschenberg’s long-haired angora goat, this scapegoat is encircled with a tyre.
 In N Ireland, pallets and tyres are the essential component parts of the bonfires that are – like the original scapegoats of Biblical times – an annual, community ritual.
-The bonfire is also an apposite reference as the RHI (renewable heat incentive) scandal is still unresolved.
+The bonfire also references the RHI (renewable heat incentive) scandal which was at the time unresolved.

 Unlike Rauschenberg’s “Monogram”, I am drawing a direct line to the tradition of the Biblical Scapegoat as church and state are still intertwined in the politics of N Ireland; I have recreated the image of the goat’s head with the red scarf attached to its horns, as depicted in Holman Hunt’s painting.

-I hope that this image speaks to those that we have elected to represent us, whichever community they belong to, to make them aware of the frustration felt after now 2 years of no representation at Stormont.
-We need engagement and progress, not endless scapegoating.
+I hoped that this work would speak to those elected to represent us, whichever community they belonged to, to make them aware of the frustration felt after 2 years of no representation at Stormont.
+We needed engagement and progress, not endless scapegoating.